Welcoming Adults with Disabilities and Low Levels of Literacy

 - Civics and Independent Living Skills

 - Arrange transportation

 - Follow attendance policy

 - Set goals for literacy education and/or job preparedness

 - Follow the Code of Student Conduct and Classroom Conduct

 - Request accommodations through A-B Tech’s Support Services (if applicable)

 - Meet with advisor and register for classes.

-ABE Foundations offers an academic track for adults with intellectual and developmental disabilities (IDD).
-The emphasis is placed on helping students become as independent as possible, primarily by improving academic, vocational, social, survival, and independent-living skills.
-The program features lessons in community living, consumer education, health, language, mathematics, social science, and vocational education.
+ABE Foundations offers classes in a variety of subjects for adults with intellectual and developmental disabilities (IDD).
+Emphasis is placed on helping students become as independent as possible, by improving academic, vocational, social, survival, and independent-living skills.

 ABE Foundations, formerly called Compensatory Ed or “Comp Ed” from 1983-2013 operates under the Workforce Innovation and Opportunity Act 2014 to present.